HamzzAR/Security-camera-with-Raspberry-Pi/README.md

 commands to your raspberry pi to take a picture and it will send the picture back to you.

 There are 5 files that you need to know about:
-1. Main      #Where all the functions will be called
+1. Main      Where all the functions will be called
-2. Emailing  #This will actually send emails
+2. Emailing  This will send emails
-3. ReadEmail #This will read email and extract the commands
+3. ReadEmail This will read email and extract the commands
-4. Picture   #This will take the picture and save it
+4. Picture   This will take the picture and save it
-5. P3picam   #This detects motion
+5. P3picam   This detects motion

 Any feedback, leave a comment please.